cosmos/sdk-tutorials/nameservice/tutorial/20-build-run.md

 Before running our application, `starport serve` runs a build similar to that in our `Makefile`.

 Afterwards, it initializes our `genesis.json` file based on the contents of the `config.yml` file.
-You can see we've defined two `accounts` to the genesis, `jack` and `alice`, and have set up `jack` as the validator for the node we're going to run.
+You can see we've defined two `accounts` to the genesis, `user1` and `user2`, and have set up `user1` as the validator for the node we're going to run.

 This setup can also be performed manually using the `nameserviced` and `nameservicecli` commands, which are available after the application is built.